avivamunshi/WikiInsightAnalyzer/README.md

 - Data retrieval is done using the Wikimedia Foundation REST API.
 - The retrieved data is processed and organized into Pandas DataFrames.
-- The project focuses on mobile, desktop, and cumulative access types.
+- The homework focuses on mobile, desktop, and cumulative access types.

 ## Known Issues